 11 – Details of the Duchess’ dress were a heavily guarded secret; it was designed by Sarah Burton for Alexander McQueen.
 The lace featured the floral emblems of the UK (roses, thistles, shamrocks and daffodils), and was made by the Royal School of Needlework at Hampton Court, where seamstresses had to wash their hands every 30 minutes to keep the dress pristine.

 14 – Kate’s wedding ring followed tradition and was made from gold mined in Wales.
-William chose not to have a ring, also traditional in Royal circles.
+The Duke of Cambridge chose not to have a ring, also traditional in royal circles.

 15 – Prince Charles helped choose the music for the ceremony, including ‘Guide me, O thou great redeemer’ and ‘Love divine, all loves excelling’, performed at Charles and Camilla’s wedding.